faizaan31/faizaan31/README.md

 Lately I've been especially drawn to large-scale backend services that move and process data reliably, ML systems that go from raw data to real-time decisions, retrieval and intelligence systems that surface the right information quickly, and performance-aware engineering where latency, throughput, and robustness matter.

 I'm looking for **Software Engineering** and **ML Engineer** roles, and I'm also excited about **Quant Research / Quant Analyst** opportunities where strong systems and math both count.

----

-## 🧠 How I Think About Engineering
+# 🧠 How I Think About Engineering

 I tend to approach systems from a **measurement-first perspective**.
 Before writing code, I usually think about:

-• latency distributions and throughput limits
-• model calibration and prediction behavior
-• system observability and failure modes
-• how data distributions shift over time
+• latency distributions and throughput limits  • model calibration and prediction behavior  • system observability and failure modes  • how data distributions shift over time

 This mindset comes from working across **production systems, data pipelines, and machine learning workflows** — where correctness and robustness matter just as much as raw performance.
-I've built document understanding over millions of enterprise docs, risk and prediction models where calibration and interpretability matter, distributed backend services for high-volume data, and low-latency matching logic.

----

-## ⚙️ Tools I Reach For
+# ⚙️ Tools I Reach For

 ### Languages